 In addition to the subnets provided on the command line, ask the server which subnets it thinks we should route, and route those automatically.
 The suggestions are taken automatically from the server’s routing table.

-Capture local DNS requests and forward to the remote DNS server.
+Capture local DNS requests to the specified server(s) and forward to the remote DNS server.
+Contrary to the

 Specify the name/path of the remote python interpreter.
-The default is just
+The default is to use

 Explicitly exclude this subnet from forwarding.
 The format of this option is the same as the